Alexis Romm: Personal life and marriages

 Alexis Romm, was born on April 19, 1877, in Russia.
 He immigrated to the United States and married Bella Usiskin who had migrated to the United States in 1902 at age 23.
 The couple had three children, Serge (Sergus) Romm (1903–1933), Emil Romm (1904–1965) and Martha Romm (Clinco) (1914–1978).
 Romm was a prominent member of New York's Jewish Community, his son Emil Romm married Isabel Levine, the daughter of Russian born Jewish American Lawyer and Judge Max S. Levine in 1929.
 Martha Clinco married prominent Italian-American Hollywood Psychoanalyst Arthur Clinco in 1935.

 Romm's first wife Bella died of throat cancer at the age of 47 in August 1925.
 Romm remarried noted Jewish American physiatrist and phycologist May Romm in 1928.
 They had a son George Romm.

 Business

 In 1921 Romm founded the Hudson Builders Corporation with Louis Klosk and Barnet Brodsky and began construction of a five-story apartment building at Grand Concourse and 197th in Bronx, New York.

 Living in Westchester County in 1923, with Bella Romm the couple established the Romm Building Corporation of New York City.
 He was one of the builders of Chester Court on Elm Avenue in Mount Vernon, New York.
 He served as president of the Pondfield Holding Company of Bronxville.
 He established and led the Tokonenetie Raalty Company of Mount Vernon and owned the Park Iron Works of New York.

 In 1926 he built the 60 unit "Tudor Apartments" through his company Pondfield Holding Company at 26 Pondfield Road, Yonkers.

-Romm served as a Honorary Deputy Sheriff or Westchester County.
+Romm served as an Honorary Deputy Sheriff or Westchester County.